microsoft/PowerPlatformConnectors/README.md

 # Microsoft Power Platform Connectors

 Welcome to the Microsoft Power Platform Connectors open source repository.
-This open source repository contains custom connectors, certified connectors, and related tools to facilitate connector development for Azure Logic Apps, Microsoft Power Apps, and Microsoft Power Automate.
+This repository contains custom connectors, certified connectors, and related tools to facilitate connector development for Azure Logic Apps, Microsoft Power Apps, and Microsoft Power Automate.

+## Custom Connectors

+The ```custom-connectors``` folder contains fully functional connector samples which can be deployed to the Power Platform for extension and use.
+These samples may not be certified connectors, but should be maintained by the open source community to offer useful scenarios or examples of connector concepts.

+## Certified Connectors

+The ```certified-connectors``` folder contains certified connectors which are already deployed and available out-of-box within the Power Platform for use.
+A requirement of our [connector certification program](https://docs.microsoft.com/connectors/custom-connectors/submit-certification) is that new certified connectors be open sourced for community contributions.
+The ```certified-connectors``` folder is managed by the Microsoft Connector Certification Team to ensure that within the ```master``` branch, the connector version is identical to that deployed in the Power Platform.
+The ```dev``` branch is maintained by the connector owner and the Microsoft Connector Certification Team to allow community development of the connector prior to certification and deployment of a version.

 ## Contributing